jjenkins70/vagrant-vault-consul/v4/README.md

 Consul has been setup following https://learn.hashicorp.com/consul/datacenter-deploy/deployment-guide
 - the bootstrap_consul.sh file is built based on the learn pages, however some permissions are opened up to work with vault

+# Consul Setup
+- here we will walk through setting up Consul.
+- open multiple ssh tabs and vagrant ssh to your consul servers `vagrant ssh consul`

-manually update /etc/consul.d/server.hcl node_name = "cs[$num]"
+- manually update /etc/consul.d/server.hcl node_name = "cs[$num]"
+`sudo consul agent -server -config-dir=/etc/consul.d -bind=`

-`sudo consul agent -server -config-dir=/etc/consul.d -bind={$IP}`
+- find out what your IP address for the local server is (see above if you didn't modify the script) `sudo consul agent -server -config-dir=/etc/consul.d -bind={$IP}`

 # Vault Info
 vault server -config=/vagrant/vault.hcl

-# Setting up
+# Vault Setup
-- here we will walk through setting up Vault and Consul.
+- here we will walk through setting up Vault.
-- Start with Consul Server `vagrant ssh consul`
+- Start with Consul Server `vagrant ssh vault`  -- I like to open 4 ssh tabs, 1 for consul and vault for each server.

-- find out what your IP address for the local server is.
-Then run "sudo consul agent -server -config-dir=/etc/consul.d -bind=$IP"

 - different tab ssh into vault
-- update vault.hcl cluster_addr with your machines ip
+- update vault.hcl cluster_addr with your machines ip (only if you changed the defaults)

 - update /vagrant/consul_c1[2].json bind_addr & retry_join (consul server) ips  -- if you aren't using the IP's provided above

 - start consul agent on the vault server `sudo consul agent -config-file=/vagrant/consul_c1[2].json`

-- start vault server `sudo vault server -config=/home/vagrant/vault.hcl`
+- start vault server `sudo vault server -config=/home/vagrant/vault.hcl` (make sure IP's are correct)

 - set environment variables (/vagrant/set-env) - update IP first, lol

-- init and unseal vault
+- init and unseal vault (or you can use the script provided to do this automagically)

 - Then log into vault2 server.  unseal with the keys generated on vault1.